 These financial statements reflect both accrual and budgetary accounting transactions.
 Under the accrual method, revenues are recognized when earned and expenses are recognized when a liability is incurred, without regard to receipt or payment of cash.
-Budgetary accounting is also used to record the obligation of funds prior to the accrual-based transaction.
-The Statement of Budgetary Resources (SBR) presents total budgetary resources available to the NRC, the status of total budgetary resources, and net outlays for the year.
+Budgetary accounting is also used to record the obligation of funds prior to the accrualbased transaction.
+SBR presents total budgetary resources available to the NRC, the status of total budgetary resources, and net outlays for the year.